 When cooking lotus root, you have a lot of preparation options.
 The root can be poached by adding slices to simmering water for about 25 minutes.
 It can be roasted in the oven for about 15 minutes to make lotus root chips, and it can be stir-fried in oil along with ginger, garlic and green onions.

 If you use frozen root, it’s best to let it thaw first before cooking.
-This allow sit to caramelize and become crispy when frying or roasting.
+This allows it to caramelize and become crispy when frying or roasting.

 One of the most basic and traditional ways to cook lotus root is to stir-fry the vegetable.
 Simply cut it crosswise into quarter-inch slices, and cook it in oil over medium heat for two to four minutes.
-Lotus root has a great crunchy texture that pairs well with tender vegetables like carrots and asparagus.

 Lotus root makes a great addition to any stir-fry recipe, like these easy and healthy recipes: